MageMCU/Numerics/README.md

 ## Algebra OOP Library

-The math is underneath the namespace called Numerics as in numeric computation.
+The math is underneath the namespace called Numerics as in numeric computation (now abreviated as ***nmr***).
 An interesting note on cross-platform is try converting a library for MCU devices that originated from desktop computers.
 The code conversion by keyboard occurs while plugged-in to the Arduino Uno board.
 The desktop Algebra OOP Library is written in C# and is privately used for the Unity Game Engine for robotic simulations.

 ## Numerics